Advocacy

 Noëlla champions girls’ education as being the key to unlocking the potential of our next generation and society as a whole.
 Both Noëlla and Malaika have been propelled onto the global stage through their success and impact.

 Noëlla has shared her insights about education at a number of world-class forums including the World Economic Forum in Davos and at universities such as Cambridge, Oxford, Harvard, and MIT.
+She also spoke at various event during UNGA, Goals House ( Collective Power with Service Now and Girls Opportunity Alliance ), Leading by design session at SDG Lounge, Concordia, the London Stock Exchange she was a Keynote speaker at the Salesforce during Black History Month, as well at the Greentech Festival.
 She has also worked with UNICEF, numerous global corporations and is a Concordia Advisor.
-She was named one of the BBC’s 100 Most Influential & Inspirational Women of the Year.
-More recently, Noëlla received an award from the House of Mandela at the Nelson Mandela centenary celebration.

 the global fund